 Finally, Innis read and used in his work at least two books of Wyndham Lewis: The Art of Being Ruled (1926) and Time and Western Man (1927).14 McLuhan was a friend and admirer of Lewis and treated both of these works at length in his 1943 essay, ‘Lemuel in Lilliput’.
 Aside from access to McLuhan’s essay through Easterbrook, it seems very unlikely that Innis would have turned to Lewis and especially to The Art of Being Ruled.

-As regards McLuhan’s access to Innis’ work, beyond the published essays from the 1940s later collected in The Bias of Communication, and the two Michigan University lectures included in that book which Innis previewed in the 1949 ‘values seminar‘ (‘Bias of Communication’ and ‘Technology and Public Opinion in the United States’)16, Easterbrook doubtless prompted McLuhan to read Political Economy in the Modern State.
-This was Innis’ first ‘communications’ book and it had just been published in 1946 as McLuhan arrived in Toronto.
+As regards McLuhan’s access to Innis’ work, beyond the published essays from the 1940s later collected in The Bias of Communication — especially the long-remembered ‘Minerva’s Owl’ — and the two Michigan University lectures included in that book which Innis previewed in the 1949 ‘values seminar‘ (‘Bias of Communication’ and ‘Technology and Public Opinion in the United States’)16, Easterbrook doubtless prompted McLuhan to read Political Economy in the Modern State.
+This was the bridge between Innis’ work in mostly political economics of the preceding decades and the communications research he would pursue in the few years remaining to him.
+Political Economy in the Modern State had just been published in 1946 as McLuhan arrived in Toronto.
 Apart from its essays on culture, media and society17, which were grist for McLuhan’s mill, McLuhan seems to have been transformatively impressed by three great topics in Innis’ book concerning the history and working of media.

 First, Innis quoted in his ‘Preface’ the story of the invention of writing by the Egyptian god Theuth (now usually rendered ‘Thoth’) from Plato’s Phaedrus (274ff).
 As detailed in previous posts18, this same tale from Plato was then cited by I.A.
-Richards in discussing Havelock’s work in 1947, by Innis again in Empire and Communications and repeatedly by McLuhan throughout his career.19 It was understood by all of them to illustrate not only the social and psychological effects of the introduction of writing in Greece, but also the analogous effects from the introduction of any medium of communication in any society at any time.
+Richards in discussing Havelock’s work in 1947, by Innis again in Empire and Communications (1950, but based on lectures delivered at Oxford in 1948), and repeatedly by McLuhan throughout his career.19 It was understood by all of them to illustrate not only the social and psychological effects of the introduction of writing in Greece, but also the analogous effects from the introduction of any medium of communication in any society at any time.

 Second, one of Innis’ seemingly more strictly economic essays in the volume was ‘The Penetrative Powers of the Price System‘ from 1938.
 The notion (better, the question) of such “penetrative power” was to become one of the motors of McLuhan’s intellectual life for the next 30 years.
 Here is how he began his memorial essay on ‘the late’ Harold Innis in the year following Innis’ premature death in 1952: